rosulek/vamonos/api/visualizer.md

+ * **exportAfterEditMode** :: *Boolean* -- default value: `true`

+    whether the visualizer will update the location with the updated input after leaving edit mode every time

  * **maxCallStackSnapshotDepth** :: *Number* -- optional

     the maximum depth of the callstack that snapshots will be taken at when it is set as a watchVar.